scarioscia/scarioscia.github.io/teaching/index.md

 ### Teaching Assistant Orientation

 I had the opportunity to co-lead an orientation session for new TAs (usually first- or second-year PhD students) at Johns Hopkins alongside [Alex Gittens](https://www.linkedin.com/in/alexgittens/), a Chemistry PhD student in Fall 2021 and Spring 2022.
 We covered topics including TA-ing as part of your training, managing the relationship with the professor in charge of the course, and grading, among other things.
 See highlights **[here](https://twitter.com/saracarioscia/status/1491049080055021569?s=20&t=Rz-R8nov3GIyFGyiJNKP3Q)** and **[here](https://twitter.com/saracarioscia/status/1430986468290220033?s=20&t=Rz-R8nov3GIyFGyiJNKP3Q)**.

+### Georgetown University Writing Center

+I worked as a tutor for three years as an undergraduate.
+I offered one-on-one sessions ranging from 30-60 minutes, working with undergraduate and graduate students on all steps of the writing process - from brainstorming, outlining, and drafting to review and editing.
+I especially focused on scientific writing.

 <br />